rrishiddh/Skyline-Resident-Client/README.md

 ## Project Name: Skyline Resident

 ### A brief description:
 - Skyline Resident is a comprehensive building management platform designed to streamline the management and operations of a residential building.
-The system supports three user roles—Admin, Member, and User—each with distinct access levels and functionalities.
+The system supports three user roles—Admin, Member and User—each with distinct access levels and functionalities.